 Please tell us about them!

 The overarching goals of the Cultural North Star are very broad and relate to each pillar of the DGSOM’s mission.
-Over the long term, success will be reflected in increased employee engagement, decreased turnover and an increase in collaboration and collegiality across the board (e.g., receiving more extramural team science grants).
+Over the long term, success will be reflected in increased employee engagement (measured by a Employee Net Promoter Score), decreased turnover and an increase in collaboration and collegiality across the board.
+These metrics, as well as Cultural North Star awareness and engagement, will be measured quarterly through a pulse survey.
+Longitudinal data from the quarterly survey will allow us to assess change over time and pivot Cultural North Star programming in response to trends.
+As the Cultural North Star gains awareness and traction, we expect these – and other mission-related metrics – to improve.

 Full adoption of the Cultural North Star will take time.
 We don’t expect full adoption right away, but we do hope that through the support of leadership and ongoing communications to faculty, staff and trainees, that the entire DGSOM community will be familiar with the Cultural North Star by the end of 2019.